-Flare Network with its native asset Flare (FLR) is scheduled for launch in Q4-2021.
-Flare uses the Ethereum Virtual Machine for smart contract functionality and a similar consensus algorithm as the XRP Ledger.
+Flare Network with its native asset Flare (FLR) launched in 2022.
+Flare uses the Ethereum Virtual Machine for smart contract functionality and a similar consensus algorithm as Avalanche.
 Flare is designed to bring utility to Flare, through collateralization of assets, data provision, governance and spam prevention via transaction fees.

 Claim Period Over

 The snapshot occurred on XRP Ledger index 60,155,580 and the Flare (FLR) claim period ended on XRP Ledger index 64,204,315.
-Your last valid message key will be used for the coming Flare (FLR) distribution.
+Eligible users' last valid message key was used for the initial Flare (FLR) distribution.

 You can use Bifrost Wallet developed by Towo Labs to send, receive and delegate Flare tokens.
 You can find more information at bifrostwallet.com.